babakfp/phosphor-icons-svelte/src/README.md

 <IconHeartBreakBold />
 ```

-The first syntax looks nice, but there are some problems with it!
+The first syntax may seem appealing, but it causes issues!
-[**Phosphor Icons**](https://phosphoricons.com) has {{{iconsTotal}}} icons; This
+[**Phosphor Icons**](https://phosphoricons.com) includes a total of
-means when a single icon is imported (using the first syntax), in reality, all
+{{{iconsTotal}}} icons; importing just one icon (using the first syntax) results
-of the icons are being imported!
-This slows down your site's performance and
+in all icons being imported.
+This can significantly slow down your site's
-loading time significantly (only during development).
-To solve this issue, this
+performance and loading time during development.
+To address this, this library
-library only allows importing the icons individually.
+restricts you to importing icons individually.

 What about combining all weights into a single component?
-Well, a similar issue
+This can cause a
-happens in this case too.
-This time it happens in both development and
+similar issue, affecting both development and production environments!
-production environments!
-This doesn't happen always, sometimes tooling allows
+Sometimes, tooling can remove unnecessary parts at build time, but this is not
-removing the parts the we don't need in build time.
+always guaranteed.

 What about the `Icon` prefix?
-The `Icon` prefix prevents naming collisions with
+The `Icon` prefix helps avoid naming collisions
-other components.
+with other components.

 ## CHANGELOG